Skip to content

 1. 1

-Check 2-4 nearby stations around 30-60 minutes before your planned refuel.
+Check 2-4 nearby stations around 30-60 minutes before your planned refuel, especially around the 12:00 price-rise window.

 2. 2